-Assumption Risk Level of Reason for the Financial impact of the Assumption KISK uncertainty uncertainty uncertainty uncertainty uncertunity uncertunity (excluding vested assets) and less than 25% of rates revenue.
-Climate change The changing Climate Moderate In the short to medium Initiatives to optimise climate will affect change term (10-30 years), environmental outcomes for the city and Council impacts such impacts are relatively Lower Hutt inhabitants may infrastructure due to as sea-level certain (e.g., the sea be too expensive to a wide variety of rise and level is rising slowly), progress in a financially climate impacts. increased but resulting impacts constrained environment; rainfall are still fairly limited. but lack of investment now intensity will land the same land is very likely to lead to worse impact on the Impacts are less outcomes in the future (e.g. city, including certain in the longer reducing emissions quickly Council term, but likely to be more severe. comes at a cost but can infrastructure. more severe. avoid those climate impacts that are not yet locked in).
-The timing of when Uncertainty of the timing This has flow- climate change and ultimate scale of on effects, impacts will impacts will affect the such as significantly impact timing and scale of forecast capital and the city and Council's capital and operational operational cost increases infrastructure is expenditure, asset to maintain relatively uncertain.
-In impairment and reduced functional addition, if global useful life of infrastructure infrastructure. emissions are not assets in areas vulnerable reduced quickly, the to the harm of climate Social, scale of impacts is change-related events. economic, likely to increase cultural and beyond those that are environmental already reasonably impacts will certain. also be felt by residents, businesses and visitors. did visitors.
-Water Services reform The Water Services The legislation Low There is a high degree Any resulting change may Reform programme enacted by of uncertainty around impact revenue, expenditure was led by the the new the nature of this assets and liabilities that previous government change.
-Council presents, however government and could result in the activity will continue, led there is some a significant by any new entity created. uncertainty due to change in the
+Assumption Risk Level of Reason for the Financial impact of the • uncertainty uncertainty uncertainty (excluding vested , • • assets) and less than 25% of rates revenue.
+Climate change The changing Climate Moderate In the short to medium Initiatives to optimise climate will affect change term (10-30 years), environmental outcomes for the city and Council impacts such impacts are relatively Lower Hutt inhabitants may infrastructure due to as sea-level certain (e.g., the sea be too expensive to a wide variety of rise and level is rising slowly), progress in a financially climate impacts. increased but resulting impacts constrained environment; rainfall are still fairly limited. but lack of investment now intensity will Impacts are less is very likely to lead to worse ı impact on the certain in the longer outcomes in the future (e.g. city, including term, but likely to be reducing emissions quickly Council more severe. comes at a cost but can infrastructure. avoid those climate impacts that are not yet locked in).
+This has flow- The timing of when Uncertainty of the timing on effects, climate change and ultimate scale of such as impacts will impacts will affect the capital and significantly impact timing and scale of forecast operational the city and Council's capital and operational cost increases infrastructure is expenditure, asset to maintain relatively uncertain.
+In impairment and reduced functional addition, if global useful life of infrastructure infrastructure. emissions are not assets in areas vulnerable reduced quickly, the to the harm of climate Social, scale of impacts is change-related events. economic, likely to increase cultural and beyond those that are impacts will already reasonably certain. also be felt by Certain. residents, businesses and visitors. dia violento.
+Water Services reform m The Water Services The legislation Low There is a high degree Any resulting change may Reform programme enacted by of uncertainty around impact revenue, expenditure was led by the the new the nature of this assets and liabilities that previous government change.
+Council presents, however government and could result in - the activity will continue, led there is some a significant by any new entity created. uncertainty due to change in the ,,, 5.53.53.
+1 l